Hopkins Apartment Managers' Association (HAMA)

 - February 19: Smoke Free Buildings speaker Kara Skahen (approximately 30 minutes w/Q&A) & Criminal Background Screening Techniques presented by Anne Marie Buck, Hopkins Police Department.

-- May 21: Judge Levine and/or Judge Hutchison--Tips for Housing Court.
+- June 11 (Change of date): Judge Hutchison--Tips for Housing Court.

 - August 13: Apartment Tour--This will be a walking tour looking at apartments close to Mainstreet.
 Locations to be announced.